ucb-substrate/substrate2/README.md

 ## Acknowledgements

-Portions of Substrate are derived from [Layout21](https://github.com/dan-fritchman/Layout21), which was written by Dan Fritchman, Arya Reais-Parsi, Aviral Pandey, and others.
+Portions of Substrate are derived from [Layout21](https://github.com/dan-fritchman/Layout21), which was written by Dan Fritchman, Arya Reais-Parsi, and others.
-These projects are licensed under the BSD-3-Clause license.
+This project is licensed under the BSD-3-Clause license.